 A concentration of IHOP_2002 research instruments was placed in the Oklahoma panhandle.
-Figure 2 shows the extensive array of instruments including NCAR's S-Pol radar, numerous surface stations, some of which measure surface fluxes, a tethersonde and a multitude of instruments based at the Homestead Profiling Site.
+This extensive array of instruments included NCAR's S-Pol radar, numerous surface stations, some of which measure surface fluxes, a tethersonde and a multitude of instruments based at the Homestead Profiling Site.

-The densely-instrumented Homestead site includes the NASA Scanning Raman Lidar (SRL) providing profiles of water vapor measurements, the NASA Goddard Lidar Observatory for Winds (GLOW) lidar providing Doppler wind measurements, the NASA Holographic Airborne Rotating Lidar Instrument Experiment (HARLIE) lidar providing backscatter profiles, the U-Mass FMCW radar, UW-Madison AERIBAGO, which is an AERI in a Winnebago and an NCAR Integrated Sounding System (ISS) with an advanced wind profiler called MAPR, sodar, RASS and soundings.
-The project also had a wealth of mobile systems, some of which are shown in Fig. 2.
+The densely-instrumented Homestead site included the NASA Scanning Raman Lidar (SRL) providing water vapor profiles, the NASA Goddard Lidar Observatory for Winds (GLOW) lidar providing Doppler wind measurements, the NASA Holographic Airborne Rotating Lidar Instrument Experiment (HARLIE) lidar providing backscatter profiles, the U-Mass FMCW radar, UW-Madison AERIBAGO, which is an AERI in a Winnebago and an NCAR Integrated Sounding System (ISS) with an advanced wind profiler called MAPR, sodar, RASS and soundings.

+The project also had a wealth of mobile systems.
 Mobile instruments based in the Liberal, KS area included 2 University of Oklahoma/NCAR Doppler on Wheels (DOW) radars, 2 NCAR mobile GLASS sounding systems, University of Connecticut's X-Pol radar, University of Alabama-Huntsville Mobile Integrated Profiling System (MIPS) and DRI's Mobile Microwave Radiometer.
-An NSSL mobile armada of instruments based in Norman, OK were directed from a mobile Field Control (FC) van with wireless data links to the mobile instruments, including a Shared Mobile Atmospheric Research and Teaching Radar (SMART-Radar), 9 mobile mesonets, a field camera vehicle and a mobile CLASS sounding system.
+An NSSL mobile armada of instruments based in Norman, OK was directed from a mobile Field Control (FC) van with wireless data links to the NSSL mobile instruments, including a Shared Mobile Atmospheric Research and Teaching Radar (SMART-R), 9 mobile mesonets, a field camera vehicle and a mobile CLASS sounding system.

 Six research aircraft participated in IHOP 2002, many of them with unique instrumentation.
-The NRL P-3 had a unique combination of sensors, including NCAR's airborne Doppler radar (ELDORA) and Leandre II (CNRS/France's airborne water vapor DIAL).
-Leandre II was pointed downward for boundary layer and QPF missions and in a horizontal-pointing mode during CI missions.
+The NRL P-3 had an unprecedented combination of sensors, including NCAR's airborne Doppler radar (ELDORA) and Leandre II (CNRS/France's airborne water vapor DIAL).
+Leandre II was pointed downward for ABL and QPF missions and in a horizontal-pointing mode during CI missions.
 This combination of sensors during CI flights allowed for the horizontal mapping of the moisture field in the context of clear-air dual-Doppler winds from ELDORA.
-The DC-8 with downward-pointing LASE water vapor DIAL was used to map out the large-scale moisture distribution.
-The Falcon had downwardpointing water vapor DIAL which also provided curtains of water vapor measurements above and within the boundary.
+The DC-8 with downward-pointing LASE water vapor DIAL was used to map out the largescale moisture distribution.
+The Falcon had downwardpointing water vapor DIAL which also provided curtains of water vapor measurements from the aircraft down to the ground.
 Additionally the Falcon launched numerous dropsondes and housed NOAA's High-Resolution Doppler Lidar (HRDL) providing high-resolution wind measurements.
 The Flight International Learjet was utilized as a dedicated dropsonde aircraft for IHOP 2002.
 The University of Wyoming King Air (UWKA) was a critical platform for both ABL and CI missions.
 The UWKA housed the Wyoming Cloud Radar (WCR) which obtained high-resolution Doppler and backscatter measurements of boundary layer motions in clear air and within clouds.

-Numerous numerical models were run in real-time during IHOP_2002.
+Numerous numerical models were run in real-time during IHOP 2002.
 Some of these were used to assist in forecasting decisions (e.g., LAPS, local ETA, ARPS) while others were run to evaluate the impact of new data assimilation products (e.g., MM5 with AERI data).
 A multitude of models will be run in research and analysis mode to evaluate the impact of various datasets on improving the models' QPF performance (e.g., WRF, MM5, ARPS).

-4. PRELIMINARY ANALYSIS
+4. PRELIMINARY HIGHLIGHTS

-4.1 Undular bores
+4.1 Convection Initiation